brightbox/terraform-provider-brightbox-old/website/docs/r/server.html.markdown

 * `id` - The ID of the Server
 * `fqdn` - Fully Qualified Domain Name of server
 * `hostname` - short name of server, usually the same as the `id`
-* `interface` - the id reference of the network interface
+* `interface` - the id reference of the network interface.
+Used to target cloudips.
 * `ipv4_address_private` - The RFC 1912 address of the server
 * `ipv6_address` - the IPv6 address of the server
 * `ipv6_hostname` - the FQDN of the IPv6 address